 - Tags: History Museum, Family And Kids

-About National Museum Of Australia, Canberra
+National Museum Of Australia - Review

 With a host of exhibits explaining the history, indigenous culture and national icons, The National Museum is full of mind-catching and educative displays.
 The Introductory film is a must see in the rotating Circa theatre.
 The museum highlights the history of the people and issues that shaped the country.